 Certain things we seem to see seem not to have real spatial location.
 We figure-ground see them; that is, vision provides us with VACs that differentiate them from other things that we see at the same time.
 But they do not appear to be located relative to ourselves in the space that surrounds us.
 Though they are visually differentiated from other things that we see concurrently, they do not appear to possess location relative to these other things.
-Here, I have in mind phenomena generated by the visual system itself—floaters, phosphenes, and the “stars” that one sees when one is struck on the head.
+Here, I have in mind phenomena generated by the visual system itself—floaters, phosphenes, and the ‘stars’ that one sees when one is struck on the head.
 These things do not appear to be in contiguous space because they retain their positions relative to the visual field even when we move (Siegel 2006).
 When I turn to the right, things located in real external space move left relative to my visual field.
 However, turning to the right or left leaves the visual field position of floaters and the like unaffected.
 Even when I close my eyes, floaters in the centre of my visual field remain in the centre of my visual field.

 This is another way that certain visual phenomena can be ephemeral.
 They do not visually appear to be in external space.
 As Kant noted, this gives them the appearance of not being objectively real.

 Interestingly, depicted objects also appear not to be located in the space that surrounds us.
-If you look at things around you, they are located relative to you.
+If you look at things around you, they appear to be located relative to you.
 But when you see something in a picture, you do not see it as located relative to you; though their case is different from that of floaters and other such self-generated phenomena in that they appear to be independent of you.
 Unlike self-generated phenomena, pictured objects do move relative to the visual field when you move.
 In certain other ways, though, depicted objects behave unlike the real objects you see.

 First, objects in pictures violate normal distance cues.
-Let’s say you are looking a small picture of a man: the mark on the surface of the canvas is just an inch tall.
+Let’s say you are looking at a small picture of a man: the mark on the surface of the canvas is just an inch tall.
 Normally, when a man subtends so small a visual angle, he would look quite far away—say 30 metres.
-Here however, the other distance cues are suppressed—for instance, you do not see any terrain between you and the man, and you see non-depicted things surrounding the picture (the picture frame, the wall on which it hangs, etc.).
+Here, however, the other distance cues are suppressed—for instance, you do not see any terrain between you and the man, and you see non-depicted things surrounding the picture (the picture frame, the wall on which it hangs, etc.).
 Moreover, depicted objects do not shift their position in the visual field normally as you move—their visual displacement is different from that of ordinary material objects.
 The depicted man does not seem to get closer as we walk up to the picture—not, at any rate, in the way a distant real man would.
 And hidden sides of him are not revealed as you walk sideways.
 Relative to you, he does not appear located.
 In these ways, depicted space thus appears disconnected from real space.